RedHatProductSecurity/component-registry/docs/user_guide.md

 ```

 This query returns a list of results include the component count.
 The component data can be found in the results field.
-The sources field lists all the components which embed this component, at the time of writing we are yet to implement
-latest filtering, so it's useful to process the results on the client side to get a clearer picture of the packages included:
+The sources field lists all versions of all components which embed this component, it's useful to process the results on the client side to get a clearer picture of the packages included:

 ```bash
 $ curl -L -s 'https://{CORGI_HOST}/api/v1/components?purl=pkg:npm/is-svg@2.1.0' | jq '.sources[] | .purl' | awk -F@ '{print $1}' | cut -c2- | sort | uniq